14 Zig interoperability with C

 Therefore, when we talk exclusively about string literal values, as long as you don’t give an explicit data type to these string literal values, the zig compiler should be capable of automatically converting them into C strings as needed.

 But what about using one of the primitive data types that were introduced at Section 1.5?
 Let’s take code exposed below as an example of that.
 Here, we are giving some float literal values as input to the C function powf().
-Notice that this code example compiles and runs succesfully.
+Notice that this code example compiles and runs successfully.

 const std = @import("std");